alex-orkuma/cybercog/content/post/using-ansible-to-manage-two-aws-ubuntu-servers.md

 In this guide, you will learn

-* You will learn how to use Ansible to control, configure and install docker on many ubuntu servers hosted on AWS
+* You will learn how to use Ansible to control, configure and install  Apache on many ubuntu servers hosted on AWS
+* serve a static HTML page on apache using the playbook
 * You will how to write your ansible-playbook
 * you will learn more AWS and cloud computing